arambazamba/env-setup/readme.md

 ## Environment Setup

-# Web Server Setup
+# PC or Server Setup

-- Run `install-webserver.ps1` to setup base software and settings
+- Run `install-webserver.ps1` to setup base software and settings for a Windows Server
-- Run `./sql-setup/setup-sqlserver.ps1` to setup SQL Server 2019
+- Run `install-pc.ps1` to setup base software and settings personal pc

-# Developer PC

-- Run `install-dev-pc.ps1` to setup base software and settings
+- Run `install-dev-pc.ps1` to setup base software and settings for a Developer PC

-- Run `./sql-setup/setup-sqlserver.ps1` to setup SQL Server 2019
+>Note: Adjust your scripts by adding [packages](https://community.chocolatey.org/packages) from [Chocolated](https://community.chocolatey.org/)